IsraelHikingMap/Site/README.md

 * DataAccess - database, file system and network request are processed in this layer
 * Common - Mainly for POCOs

-# Setting Up the Project for site Development (To setup iOS and Android follow the cordova guide)
+# Setting Up the Project for site Development (To setup iOS and Android follow the capacitor guides)
 In order to be able to build this site you'll need some tools:
 * Install [Docker](https://www.docker.com/products/docker-desktop)
 * Install [.Net core SDK 7.0 ](https://www.microsoft.com/net/download/core)